cmroug14/writing-archimedes/markdown/Transcriptions_Diagrams.md

 The structure of the unique identifier is therefore `[shape][labels]`.
 In the case of circle ΑΒΓ, for instance, the unique identifier would be `circleΑΒΓ`.
 The standard used by this edition is to include all the labels the text uses for that particular shape and to arrange them in alphabetic order.

-The `<desc\>` element, contained within the `<path\>` element, includes editorial information.
-A geometric object can be `visible`, `unclear`, or `reconstructed`.
-When the object is absolutely certain (as it often is in Codex Bodmer 8), it is marked as `visible`.
-The current state of Codex C means that diagrams are often obscured or partially lost.
-A shape which is legible but visually faded or obscured in part receives the marker `unclear`: a line for which the two endpoints can be seen but not the middle, for example, would be marked as such.
-A shape which is known to have existed in the manuscript but which is too illegible for a confident tracing would be marked as `reconstructed`.
-A scenario where a quarter of a circumscribed polygon is faded and completely missing in parts would receive such a marker: unlike the case with the uncertain line, there is not enough information to be sure that the missing arcs of the polygon followed the specific path drawn.

-There are some cases of diagrams where scribal corrections are apparent.
-Having drawn a line incorrectly, the scribe sometimes scrapes away the error and draws the correct line.
-Such a scenario requires `sic` and `corr` markers.

 #### Labels

 Labels serve as the markers that link text to diagram, and so the diplomatic transcription of the diagram must also include the labels alongside the geometric elements.
 Labels are included in `<text/>` elements and are simply the appropriate Greek letter.

-As for geometric objects, the `<desc\>` element includes editorial information.
-A label might be `visible` or `unclear`.
-Again, scribal corrections require `sic` and `corr` markers.

 The labels that are included in the tracings are exactly the labels that appear on the diagram, despite any disagreements there might be between the labels of the diagram and the labels discussed in the text.